Artist and Writer

 Laurie Parker’s Artist/ Writer

-Click on the image of the book for list of stores, info for retailers, and
+Click on the image of the book for list of stores, info for retailers, book-signing itinerary—and for those of you who love Oxford, MS—a list of some of the fun & familiar places mentioned in the book!

 The Father that dwelleth in me, he doeth the works